How Do I Know If My Betting Results Were Luck Or Skill?

 Well, the start price (or “closing line”) marks the latest possible pre-event point, where the most money has been matched before going inplay.
 At this moment the odds incorporate all the opinions of the public — both retail and professional — from the lead up to the event.
 The odds are, on average, the most accurate they will ever be.

 To better that start price means you’ve beaten the market.
-It’s profitable, and I’ve proven it in my post: How to Beat The Closing Line.
+It’s profitable, and I’ve proven it in my post: Beating The Starting Price

 Toby @ Punter2Pro